 The Cyber AB Marketplace is the authoritative source.
 Go to cyberab.org/Catalog/CMMC-Marketplace and follow these steps:

-2. Check active status.
+- Check active status.
 Look for C3PAOs listed as “Active” or “Accredited.”
-Some listings reflect organizations in process.
+Some listings reflect organizations still in process.
 You want a fully accredited C3PAO with the authority to conduct assessments today.

-3. Review their capability description.
-Some C3PAOs specialize in certain sectors (defense manufacturing, software, IT services).
+- Review their capability description.
+Some C3PAOs specialize in certain sectors, such as defense manufacturing, software, or IT services.
 If your business is in a specific sector, look for assessors with relevant experience.

-4. Check CCA staffing.
+- Check CCA staffing.
 A C3PAO is only as capable as its credentialed assessors.
 Ask directly how many CCAs are on staff and their current availability.
-A C3PAO with two CCAs can only run so many concurrent assessments.
+A C3PAO with two CCAs can only run so many assessments at once.

-5. Contact at least three C3PAOs.
+- Contact at least three C3PAOs.
 Pricing, timelines, and approach vary.
-Getting multiple quotes protects you from paying above market and gives you options if one firm is fully booked.
+Getting multiple quotes protects you from paying above market, and gives you options if one firm is fully booked.

 Do not limit your search to the largest or most visible names.
 Smaller regional C3PAOs often have better availability and are more responsive to small business clients.